Marshmallow Caramel Rice Krispies Puffs

 - large marshmallows

-And, hey, you HAVE to try these frozen, too.
+You HAVE to try a caramel marshmallow frozen.
 It was my favorite way to eat them when I was a kid.
 There’s something so completely fun about biting into a big frozen marshmallow!

 - 14 oz. individually wrapped caramels candy, unwrapped (I use Kraft or sometimes find them in the grocery store bulk candy section.)